 The Dharma taught by Hui-neng

-13. “Good friends, my teaching of the Dharma (jian dun 漸頓) takes dhyana (ting) and prajna (hui) as its basis.
-Never under any circumstances say mistakenly that dhyana and prajna are different; they are one, not two.
-Dhyana is the body of prajna; prajna is the function of dhyana.
-When you have prajna, dhyana is in prajna; when you have dhyana, prajna is in dhyana.
-Good friends, this means that dhyana and prajna are the same.
-Students, be careful not to say that dhyana gives rise to prajna, or that prajna gives rise to dhyana, or that dhyana and prajna are different from each other.
+13. “Good friends, my teaching of the Dharma (jian dun 漸頓 – doctrine) takes meditation (ting) and prajna (hui) as its basis.
+Never under any circumstances say mistakenly that meditation and prajna are different: they are one, not two.
+Meditation is the body of prajna; prajna is the function of meditation.
+When you have prajna, meditation is in prajna; when you have meditation, prajna is in meditation.
+Good friends, this means that meditation and prajna are the same.
+Students, be careful not to say that meditation gives rise to prajna, or that prajna gives rise to meditation, or that meditation and prajna are different from each other.
 To hold this view implies duality.
-If good is spoken while the mind is crooked, dhyana and prajna will not be alike.
-If mind and speech are both straight, then the internal and the external are the same and dhyana and prajna are the same.
-The practice of self-awakening does not lie in verbal arguments.
-If you argue about which comes first, dhyana or prajna, you are deluded.
+If good is spoken while one’s mind is crooked, meditation and prajna will not be alike.
+If mind and speech are both true, then the internal and the external are in accord and meditation and prajna are the same.
+The practice of self-realization does not lie in verbal arguments.
+If you argue about which comes first, meditation or prajna, you are deluded.
 You won’t be able to settle the argument and instead will cling to objective things, and will never escape from the four states of phenomena.

-14. “The Single-Practice Meditation (一行三昧)1 is a straightforward mind at all times — walking, standing, sitting, and lying.
-The Vimalakirti Sutra says: ‘Straightforward mind [also “upright”] is the place of practice; straightforward mind is the Pure Land.’
+14. “The Samadhi of One Act1 is having a straightforward mind [smrti] at all times — walking, standing, sitting, and lying.
+The Vimalakirti Sutra says: ‘Straightforward mind is the place of practice; straightforward mind is the Pure Land.’
 Do not with a crooked mind speak of the straightforward teaching.
-If while speaking of the Single-Practice Meditation you fail to practice straightforward mind, you will not be disciples of the Buddha.
-Only practicing straightforward mind, and in all things having no attachments whatsoever, is called the Single-Practice Meditation.
-The deluded man clings to the characteristics of things, latches onto the Single-Practice Meditation, [thinking that] straightforward mind is sitting without moving, casting out delusions and allowing nothing to arise in the mind.
-This he considers to be the Single-Practice Meditation.
-This kind of practice is the same as insentiency and causes an obstruction to the Tao.
-Tao must be something that flows freely; why should he impede it?
+If while speaking of the Samadhi of One Act you fail to practice the straightforward mind, you will not be disciples of the Buddha.
+Only practicing the straightforward mind, and in all things having no attachments whatsoever, is called the Samadhi of One Act.
+The deluded man clings to the characteristics of things, latches onto the Samadhi of One Act, [thinking that] the straightforward mind is sitting without moving, casting out delusions and allowing nothing to arise in the mind.
+This he considers to be the Samadhi of One Act.
+This kind of practice is the same as insentience and causes an obstruction to the Tao.
+Tao must be something that flows freely — why should he impede it?
 If the mind does not abide in things the Tao flows freely; if the mind abides in things, it becomes entangled.
 If sitting in meditation without moving is good, why did Vimalakirti scold Sariputra for sitting in meditation in the forest?

 “Good friends, some people teach men to sit viewing the mind and viewing purity, not moving and not activating the mind, and to this they devote their efforts.
 Deluded people do not realize that this is wrong, cling to this doctrine, and become confused.
 There are many such people.
 Those who instruct in this way are, from the outset, greatly mistaken.